On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Notations

-We write $\varphi$ for the Euler totient function.
-If $a$ and $b$ are integers we write $[a,b]$ for their least common multiple and $(a,b)$ for their greatest common divisor.
-It will always be clear from context whether $[a,b]$, say, denotes a least common multiple or a real interval.
 The sum $\sum_{a\,(c)}^*$ means that the summation is over residue classes coprime to the modulus.
 Given coprime integers $a$ and $c$, we write $\overline a\,(\text{mod } c)$ for the multiplicative inverse of $a$ modulo $c$.
-As usual, $\zeta(s)$ denotes the Riemann zeta function.
-Finally, $\sumflat\,\,$ means we are summing over all fundamental discriminants $\equiv 1\,(\text{mod }16)$.
+As usual, $\Gamma$ denotes the Gamma function and $\mu$ denotes the M\"obius function.
+Finally, $\sumflat\,\,$ means we are summing over all odd fundamental discriminants.